November 13, 2022

 Much attention has been given to the concept of using Mushrooms to clean up the environment known as Mycoremediation.
 Cleaning up petrochemicals like oil spills has been a particular focus.
 Paul Stamets (2005) wrote a fundamental text in this regard known as Mycelium Running.
 Since then a number other texts in both the academic and popular press have taken this concept further (Cotter, 2014; Darwish, 2013; McCoy, 2016; Prasad, 2018; Schindler, 2014; Singh, 2006; Umolo et al., 2017).

 The science of Mycology of the soil is closely tied to Mycoremediation.
-Regarding Agriculture it is ever more clear that plants often need much more than NPK and a short list of other nutrients (Lowenfels, 2013; M. Phillips, 2017).
+The case of agriculture makes it ever more clear that plants often need much more than NPK and a short list of other nutrients (Lowenfels, 2013; M. Phillips, 2017).
 A common term used now to describe the interconnectedness is the Wood Wide Web.
 Peter Wohlleben (2016), a forester in Europe and Suzanne Simard in Canada are two great proponents of this knowledge.
 Elaine Ingham is another western scientist looking at the overall soil food web that mycological elements play a part in (Ingham, 2005; Ingham et al., 2000).
 Michael Phillips (2017) is an orchardist who has written about the fungal plant connection in relation to fruit trees.
+Here is an article by the Guardian about an attempt to map the fungal networks underground.

 Much fermentation is the product of fungal processes from organisms like Molds and Yeasts.
 However, some is also Bacterial.
 Fermentation is a fundamental process in the legacies of all cultures around the world that i am familiar with!
 It would well behoove one to learn some of the basic processes described in the pages below regarding future general sustainability but specifically the core functions of food preservation and tasty food palatability.